Conduit Fill Chart for Ethernet and Coaxial Cable

 • Exceeding the maximum bend for the cable diameter and type

-This video provides a visual demonstration.
+This video below provides a visual demonstration.
 It is not a substitute for this blog post.

 Regardless of which rigid conduit type you use, there is guidance about fill ratio and it applies to not only Ethernet, but other low voltage cables like coaxial.
 The fill ratio is dependent on two factors: